oeh-tnf/JKU-Games-Page/03_turniere.md

 A new Grand Prix will take place every 20 Minutes, starting at 18:00 - the timeslots of the individual players will be announced on Discord, lists are also available at the Info-Point.<br>
 At 20:00, we will have the grand finale of all group winners.<br>
 A switch console, controllers and the game are provided.

-### Agar.io (LAN Area) - Friday, 10pm
-<em>Eat your oponents, grow big, become unstoppable.</em><br>
-Maneuver your cell to eat pellets and smaller cells while avoiding bigger ones.
-Grow wisely to reign supreme in this online multiplayer battle!
-The player which grows biggest wins the tournament!<br>
-Please bring your own device.

 ### Curve Fever (aka.
 Achtung, die Kurve!)
 (Console Area) - Friday, 11pm
 <em>The multiplayer snake game that will make you hate colorful lines.</em><br>